joshbegley/nyt-latest/README.md

 **In Mexico, Adams Praised Migrants.
 He Also Told Them to Stop Coming.**\
-`Mayor Eric Adams went to Latin America with two missions: to tout New York City and praise earlier immigrants, and to tell new immigrants about the misery that awaits them if they come.`\
+`Mayor Eric Adams went to Latin America with two missions: to promote New York City and praise earlier immigrants, and to tell new immigrants about the misery that awaits them if they come.`\
 https://nytimes.com/2023/10/06/nyregion/eric-adams-migrants-mexico.html?searchResultPosition=1

 **It’s the Flavor That Slays in This Killer Pasta**\